chauxvive/100-days-of-code/log.md

 ### Day 6 September 22, 2018, Saturday
-(1hr remaining)

 **Today's Progress**:

 * React on Free Code Camp:
- * 25/48 completed
+ * 28/48 completed

 **Thoughts**:
 * Went sailing then hopped on the train to NYC.
 Coding here on the train in my now-soaked jeans, but it's not so cold so that's ok.
+Definitely getting React better every exercise.
+Having to look things up less (yay).
+Getting better at troubleshooting React.
+Had a dream last night where I was building something and got really excited because "ohh I could just rebuild this is React and it would be so easy!"
+May those realizations come to me in waking life some day!

 **Links to work:**